blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 **Glossary**

-Shakthi: Creative Principle, Feminine Power
+- **Shakthi:** Creative Principle, Feminine Power
-Shakthi Saadhana: Spiritual discipline that leads to the realization of the divine force within.
+- **Shakthi Saadhana:** Spiritual discipline that leads to the realization of the divine force within.
-Praana Shakti: Life force, the Awakened aspect of the primordial pool of consciousness and energy Kundalini Shakthi: Dormant potential energy that can be awakened with Yoga Sri Chakra: Geometrical form of Sri Vidya, A yantra which is a complete map of the microcosm and macrocosm.
+- **Praana Shakti:** Life force, the Awakened aspect of the primordial pool of consciousness and energy
+- **Kundalini Shakthi:** Dormant potential energy that can be awakened with Yoga
+- **Sri Chakra:** Geometrical form of Sri Vidya, A yantra which is a complete map of the microcosm and macrocosm.
-Sri Vidya: Auspicious Wisdom
+- **Sri Vidya:** Auspicious Wisdom
-Mantra: A sacred sound used for meditation or to effect change on the subtle level
+- **Mantra:** A sacred sound used for meditation or to effect change on the subtle level

-Yantra:

-Geometric patterns used in rituals and meditation that provide a locus to concentrate and focus shakti.
+- **Yantra:** Geometric patterns used in rituals and meditation to provide a locus to concentrate and focus Shakthi

-Yogini
-Forces of consciousness with both psychological and cosmic counterparts.
-The powers in the deeper levels of instinctual and intuitive consciousness.
-Often understood as goddesses ruling over the forces of nature and the forces within us, both negative and positive.
+- **Yogini:** Forces of consciousness, personified as goddesses or spirits ruling over the mind, negative and positive

+**Praana Shakthi** (Basically, it is breath)

+> “Breathe into your toes . . . your liver . . . your sacrum. . . ” No doubt you have heard or given this kind of instruction in a yoga class.
+Of course we don’t literally breathe into anything other than the lungs, yet most people understand these instructions, and we dutifully bring mental awareness of the breath to the area of interest.
+We intuit something profound: the intimate connection between the breath, the mind, and the mysterious variable in the equation—prana.

+> When this creative energy is manifest, the tantrics refer to it as prana shakti, or just shakti.
+The unmanifest fundamental force of intelligence is called kundalini shakti.
+Together, prana shakti and kundalini shakti are the ultimate creative force of being—the Divine Mother.

+**About Nadis** (How Praana operates and forms the subtle mind)